Sail Away: Revitalized New Bedford Mass Has Much to be Proud of

 Our first stop was the New Bedford Whaling Museum.
-We had quite a colorful tour guide, Larry and boy did we learn a lot from him!
-He was very personable and seemed to know just about everything there is to know about New Bedford’s history.
-READ MORE ABOUT THE WHALING MUSEUM
+We had quite a colorful tour guide, Larry and we learned a lot from him.

 Our next stop was a café literally right behind the museum.
 It was lunchtime at Tia Maria’s featuring Portuguese dishes.
 The first thing I noticed once we were seated was a small “living room” in the back of the restaurant.

 I spoke with the owner, Jessica, about that and she explained when she took over the café, she wanted to maintain some of the atmosphere the loyal customers were used to (like a Wi-Fi coffee house/lounge) and the Portuguese traditionally have two living rooms.
 One is only used for special occasions to show off when having company over.

 As for the food, Cliff ordered Mozambique Chicken which was quite delicious!
 When conversing with Jessica, she told us some of the ingredients for the sauce were beer, garlic, parsley and a variety of other things.

 I ordered the Portuguese burger which came with cheese and a special sauce made of ketchup and onions (my favorite!).

 It was yummy but filled up my corset-strapped stomach (I couldn’t go to a whaling town without paying tribute to the whaling industry!).